royemosby/no-stories/README.md

 - Alphabetize glossary
 - Consider search
 - About: this site
-- How to do recipe changelogs?
+- How to do recipe change logs?
 - Optionally link to cited source instead of always (forced to use anchor placeholder)
 - Optionally link to license instead of always
 - tags ftw